List of characters in the Mahabharata: Krishna

-Lord Krishna is a Hindu deity.
-He is also a major character in epic Mahabharata.
-He was an eighth avatar of lord Vishnu/Narayana.
-He was born to Devaki and her husband, Vasudeva of the Yadava clan in Mathura.
-During the Kurukshetra War, he became strategist of Padavas and charioteer of Arjuna.
-At the start of the Dharma Yudhha (righteous war) between Pandavas and Kauravas, Arjuna is filled with moral dilemma and despair about the violence and death the war will cause in the battle against his own kin.
-He wonders if he should renounce and seeks Krishna's counsel, whose answers and discourse constitute the Bhagavad Gita.
-Krishna counsels Arjuna to "fulfill his Kshatriya (warrior) duty to uphold the Dharma" through "selfless action".

 Kritavarma

-Kritavarma was one of the Yadava warriors and chieftain, and a contemporary of Krishna.
-During Kuruksetra war, Kritavarma fought for Kauravas along with Krishna's Narayani sena and was one of survivors of the war.

 Kunti-Bhoja

-In Hindu mythology, Kunti-Bhoja (or Kuntibhoja) was the adoptive father of Kunti and cousin of Shurasena.
+In Mahabharata, Kunti-Bhoja (or Kuntibhoja) was the cousin of Shurasena and adoptive father of Kunti.
 He was the ruler of the Kunti Kingdom.
 Kunti was a daughter of King Shurasena but was later given to Kuntibhoja since he was devoid of children.
 Kuntibhoja raised her as his own daughter and loved her.
 She was very beautiful and intelligent and later married Pandu.
 When Kunti was a young girl, the sage Durvasa visited Kuntibhoja one day and sought his hospitality.
 The king entrusted the sage to Kunti's care and tasked Kunti with the responsibility of serving the sage and meeting all his needs during his stay with them.
 Eventually, the sage was gratified.
 Before departing, he rewarded Kunti by teaching her Atharvaveda mantras which enabled her to invoke any god of her choice to beget children by them.
-His son Visharada succeeded him who was killed by Duryodhana on the 8th day.
+His son Visharada succeeded him who was killed by Duryodhana on the eighth day.

 Kunti

-Kunti or Pritha was the daughter of Shurasena, and the foster daughter of his cousin Kuntibhoja.
-She was married to King Pandu of Hastinapur and was the mother of Karna and the Pandavas Yudhishthira, Bhima, Arjuna.
-She was the paternal aunt of Krishna, Balarama, and Subhadra.
-She was the step mother of Nakula and Sahadeva.
-She was very beautiful and intelligent.